-- Add the wine and reduce, then add the beef stock or consommé
+- Add the wine and reduce, then add the beef stock.

-- Bring to the boil then add the Worcester sauce, salt and pepper and mix well.
+- Bring to the boil, then add the Worcester sauce, salt and pepper, mix well.

 - Place the lid on and gently simmer for 30-40 minutes, or until the onions are really tender.
-Don’t rapidly boil….
+Don' rapidly boil.

 - Meanwhile, toast the bread on both sides, then pile on grated cheese, grill until melted and golden.

-- To serve, stir the Brandy into the soup, then ladle the soup into hot bowls and top with the cheese crouton.
+- Stir the Brandy into the soup, then ladle the soup into hot bowls and top with the cheese crouton.

 - Sprinkle with chopped parsley.

 Add ingredients from Vickery TV straight to your favourite online supermarket